Home > Analyses > Consumer Defensive > Walmart Inc.

 Stock Price Action Analysis

-The weekly stock chart of Walmart Inc. (WMT) illustrates price movements and volatility over the last 100 weeks:
+The weekly stock chart for Walmart Inc. illustrates significant price movement and key support and resistance levels over the past 12 months:

 Trend Analysis